Skip to main content

 Early life infections: pathways to prevent adult cancers?

-This INSPIRE project is investigating whether severe acute infections early in life are linked to risk of cancer in early adulthood.
+This INSPIRE project investigated whether severe acute infections early in life are linked to risk of cancer in early adulthood.

-Researcher: Aarestrup, Julie
+Researcher: Julie Aarestrup

 Grant type: INSPIRE Research Challenge